aksmith5239/horiseon-project/README.md

 - moved the head title tag above the css link for easier browser readibility
 - changed div class of "header" to the semantic element <header>
 - changed the div in the header element for the navigation to <nav>
+- changed the title from website to "Horiseon Search Engine Optimization"
+- added a meta tag with name and description to help browsers know what the site is about
+- changed the div class of "footer" to the semantic element <footer>

 <!-- In style.css: -->